 The resolution of whether parents are "parties aggrieved" thus turns on whether parents have been granted their own rights under the IDEA.
 The First Circuit analyzed this issue correctly, concluding that parents have both procedural and substantive rights that can be asserted in federal courts pro se.
 See Maroni, 346 F.3d at 250 (holding that parents are "parties aggrieved" within § 1415(i)(2)(A) of the IDEA and have a right to proceed pro se regardless of whether the rights asserted are procedural or substantive).
-As set forth below, there are at least two reasons why this decision is correct.
+For the reasons set forth below, this decision is correct.

-A. The Substantive Rights Established under the IDEA Both Belong to the Parent and Child Jointly and are Inextricably Intertwined with the Procedural Rights that the IDEA Affords to the Parents.
+A. The Substantive Rights Established under the IDEA Belong to the Parent and Child Jointly and are Inextricably Intertwined with the Procedural Rights that the IDEA Affords to Parents.